agreene90/Algo_Note_Books/README.md

 ## Overview 🌟

-Algo Note Books is an open-source archive of Jupyter notebooks, created by Ant Greene, showcasing a variety of algorithms and techniques in data analysis, machine learning, and natural language processing.
+Algo Note Books is an open-source archive of Jupyter notebooks, created by Ant Greene (me), showcasing a variety of algorithms and techniques in data analysis, machine learning, and natural language processing.
 Each notebook is a standalone example, demonstrating key concepts with practical code and explanations.

 ## Notebooks 📓